Mukesh12mandal/AZRAEL-V1.0---Flight-Controller/README.md

 - LEDs → PB12 and PB13
 - FTDI → USART1 for debugging and flashing

+### 5.1 Physical PCB Assembly & Integration

+Below is the realized hardware implementation built directly from the electrical schematics outlined above:
 ### Top view of PCB

 ![Front of PCB](images/Final_pcb.jfif)